Zorn's lemma: Zorn's lemma implies the axiom of choice

+Essentially the same proof also shows that Zorn's lemma implies the well-ordering theorem: take $P$ to be the set of all well-ordered subsets of a given set $X$ and then shows a maximal element of $P$ is $X$.

 History

 The Hausdorff maximal principle is an early statement similar to Zorn's lemma.

 Kazimierz Kuratowski proved in 1922 a version of the lemma close to its modern formulation (it applies to sets ordered by inclusion and closed under unions of well-ordered chains).
 Essentially the same formulation (weakened by using arbitrary chains, not just well-ordered) was independently given by Max Zorn in 1935, who proposed it as a new axiom of set theory replacing the well-ordering theorem, exhibited some of its applications in algebra, and promised to show its equivalence with the axiom of choice in another paper, which never appeared.

 The name "Zorn's lemma" appears to be due to John Tukey, who used it in his book Convergence and Uniformity in Topology in 1940.
 Bourbaki's Théorie des Ensembles of 1939 refers to a similar maximal principle as "le théorème de Zorn".
 The name "Kuratowski–Zorn lemma" prevails in Poland and Russia.